Does American Airlines have screens?

 American Airlines has screens for passengers’ in-flight entertainment.
 The answer is degree-dependent, depending on the type of aircraft and cabin in question.

 On long-haul international routes and some of the transcontinental domestic flights operated by American Airlines, there is an entertainment screen in the seatbacks of the premium cabins, including business and first class.
 These two classes, inclusive of business class, offer spacious high-definition touch screens with a vast array of entertainment options as well as in-flight Wi-Fi.
 However, in the economy class, American Airlines does not have seat-back screens as a standard feature.
-Long-haul economy passengers can also enjoy entertainment content that is beamed wirelessly to their personal gadgets.
+Long-haul economy passengers can also enjoy entertainment content that is beamed wirelessly to their gadgets.

 Some of the American and other US network carriers have thus, in the recent past, decided to make adjustments and eliminate seat-back displays from their domestic economy cabins, instead going for streaming.
 This makes it possible for airlines to cut on the weight of the aircraft as well as the maintenance costs that are incurred in entertaining equipment used in the flight.
 Most passengers nowadays come with gadgets such as smartphones, laptops, or tablets that can download inflight movies and TV shows, as well as music.
-However, for economy-class travelers, American enables the provision of all these entertainment solutions through WLAN as a streaming option to the customers’ gadgets while on board.
-Those who didn’t carry along a device can borrow inflight tablets containing entertainment from American on the same.
+However, for economy-class travelers, America enables the provision of all these entertainment solutions through WLAN as a streaming option to the customers’ gadgets while on board.
+Those who didn’t carry along a device can borrow inflight tablets containing entertainment from Americans on the same.

 However, on shorter regional flights operating within the US, in-seat entertainment is, in most cases, not available in any class except on American Airlines aircraft that have seat-back screens in the first-class cabin.
 There are no entertainment options at all on most domestic routes that take less than three hours, including onboard Wi-Fi.
 Reading content in inflight magazines is offered to passengers who do not have gadgets or electronic devices on many flights.
 Due to the relatively short flying time, most US airlines, like American, have decided to remove all the PICS from regional aircraft and single-aisle planes, which are used mostly in domestic sectors.
 The compartmentalization of the passenger cabins themselves adds unnecessary weight and expense when the flights are of short duration.

 In conclusion, if traveling internationally long-haul or between coasts in the US on American Airlines’ largest planes, ensure you come along with a tablet, laptop, or smartphone to stream free entertainment.
 Nevertheless, seatback screens are still in service on aircraft with business-class and first-class tickets for passengers who are ready to pay in advance.
 The regional economy class, however, does not have the integrated displays and streaming services that are available in other classes.
 When going through the flight details by logging into the American website, you will have an idea of what specific cabin items, such as Wi-Fi and power outlets, are available.
-Continuing with American’s modernization of the long-haul aircraft, adding new Boeing and Airbus’s, the newer planes are moving away from the current seatback systems and offering more streaming.
+Continuing with America’s modernization of long-haul aircraft, adding new Boeing and Airbus, the newer planes are moving away from the current seatback systems and offering more streaming.

 Book your American Airlines ticket now and experience comfort and reliability.
 Call +1 833-902-2090 to speak with our travel experts.